The Homosexual Was Invented in 1869

 Everything that actually matters in a story.

-Honor.
+Honour.
 What do you owe him?
 What do you owe your family, your career, your duty?
 When they conflict, how do you choose?
 Not “how do I reconcile my identity with my obligations”—just: what do I do?

 Discretion.
 The art of navigating a world that punishes carelessness.
 The tactical intelligence of knowing what can be shown and what must be hidden.
 The partnership of two people who understand the stakes and protect each other.